 Guillain-Barré syndrome is a disorder in which the body's immune system attacks part of the peripheral nervous system.
 The first symptoms of this disorder include varying degrees of weakness or tingling sensations in the legs.
 In many instances, the weakness and abnormal sensations spread to the arms and upper body.
-These symptoms can increase in intensity until the muscles cannot be used at all and the patient is almost totally paralyzed.
+These symptoms can increase in intensity until the muscles cannot be used at all and the person is almost totally paralyzed.
 In these cases, the disorder is life-threatening and is considered a medical emergency.
-The patient is often put on a ventilator to assist with breathing.
-Most patients, however, recover from even the most severe cases of Guillain-Barré syndrome GBS), although some continue to have some degree of weakness.
+The individual is often put on a ventilator to assist with breathing.
+Most individuals, however, have good recovery from even the most severe cases of Guillain-Barré syndrome (GBS), although some continue to have some degree of weakness.
 Guillain-Barré syndrome is rare.
-Usually Guillain-Barré occurs a few days or weeks after the patient has had symptoms of a respiratory or gastrointestinal viral infection.
+Usually Guillain-Barré occurs a few days or weeks after the persont has had symptoms of a respiratory or gastrointestinal viral infection.
 Occasionally, surgery will trigger the syndrome.
 In rare instances, vaccinations may increase the risk of GBS.
 Recently, some countries worldwide have reported an increased incidence of GBS following infection with the Zika virus.
 The disorder can develop over the course of hours or days, or it may take up to 3 to 4 weeks.
 No one yet knows why Guillain-Barré strikes some people and not others or what sets the disease in motion.
 What scientists do know is that the body's immune system begins to attack the body itself, causing what is known as an autoimmune disease.
 Guillain-Barré is called a syndrome rather than a disease because it is not clear that a specific disease-causing agent is involved.
 Reflexes such as knee jerks are usually lost.
 Because the signals traveling along the nerve are slower, a nerve conduction velocity (NCV) test can give a doctor clues to aid the diagnosis.
 The cerebrospinal fluid that bathes the spinal cord and brain contains more protein than usual, so a physician may decide to perform a spinal tap.

 GBS/CIDP Foundation International